JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 $$L = \Delta p A.$$

+We chose to explore the inclusion of uncertainty in $v_\infty$, the uniform velocity of the air far upstream from the airfoil ($\mathrm{m/s}$) as this value is squared in our analysis, therefore amplifying any uncertainty already present in the variable.
 In all of our experiments we used a Gaussian distribution to model the uncertainty in $v_\infty$ and a uniform distribution to model the uncertainty in $\rho$.
 For $v_\infty$ we used a mean of $v_\infty = 95.2$ $\mathrm{ft/s}$ converted to have units $\mathrm{m/s}$ with a standard deviation of 1 % of the mean.
 For $\rho$ we used a range of 1.225 $\mathrm{kg/m^3}$ +/- 1 % of the point value.